 Speaking of the defect in school curricula which fail to give a comprehensive, intelligent and interesting introduction to history, Charlotte Mason says, " It is never too late to mend but we may not delay to offer such a liberal and generous diet of History to every child in the country as shall give weight to his decisions, consideration to his actions and stability to his conduct; that stability, the lack of which has plunged us into many a stormy sea of unrest."

-Below is a list of Charlotte Mason Curriculum from her own writings and then suggestions on how to design your own Charlotte Mason History Curriculum for Years 1-6 and Years 7-12
+Below is a list of Charlotte Mason Curriculum for History: "Knowledge of Man" from her own writings and then suggestions on how to design your own Charlotte Mason History Curriculum for Years 1-6 and Years 7-12

 |"Age 6- not stories from English History, but a definite quantity of consecutive reading, say, forty pages in a term, from a well-written, well-considered, large volume which is also well-illustrated."
 The book is, Our Island Story by Mrs. Marshall.
 The teacher will read " and the children will 'tell' paragraph by paragraph, passage by passage."
 This is to encourage mind memory,in which the mind is active remembering, rather than word memory which focuses on repetition.